top of page

 Step-by-Step Guide to USCIS Application Withdrawal

-• Identify USCIS Center: Determine the specific USCIS service center or NVC where you submitted your application.
+• Identify USCIS Center: Determine the specific USCIS service center or NVC where you submitted your original application.

 • Draft Withdrawal Letter: Write a formal withdrawal letter stating your intention, including your details and the reason.
 Refer to the template provided earlier.